ndlopez/paiza_test/README.md

 	|*****
 ## solution

-Currently working on the algorithm.
-Since I have never used an abaqus, I don't know how it thing works.
-On [Wikipedia](https://ja.wikipedia.org/wiki/%E3%81%9D%E3%82%8D%E3%81%B0%E3%82%93) there's information I need, such as how the 0~9 numbers are represented and how to add up, subtract and multiply.
+Since I have never used an abaqus, I don't know how it works, on [Wikipedia](https://ja.wikipedia.org/wiki/%E3%81%9D%E3%82%8D%E3%81%B0%E3%82%93) there's information about how the 0~9 numbers are represented and how to add up, subtract and multiply.

+In any way, I will only identify the input and compare it with its respective representation.
+Then add up both inputs and the output will like this:

+Sum:  ['4', '1', '6', '0', '2', '0']

+Those numbers in fact represent the index of the base matrix.
+The only thing left to do is print those corresponding index strings in vertical.

+File: **abaqus.py**

 ---
 Environment: